- Fertilizers & Compost

 Kitchen Composting Containers

-If your trek to the compost pile is not short, you can purchase a container to keep near your food prep area.
+If your trek to the compost pile is a long one, you can purchase a container to keep near your food prep area.
 Here you can store your kitchen scraps before they head out to the compost pile.
 Then every few days or so, you can add it to the big pile.

 More Tips to Speed Up Your Compost Bin